 And what a great event it was and a privilege to be a part of.
 For me this event was another key milestone for the club and a culmination of twenty years of unbroken training for Keith Sensei.

-It took a good sixteen months of consistent training at 1st kyu, another comp and couple of seminars before I felt I was now well prepared and capable to present for shodan test; but was it enough?
+It took sixteen months of consistent training at 1st kyu, another comp and couple of seminars before I felt I was now prepared and capable to present for Shodan test; but was it enough?

 I had learned along the way that your evaluation as a shodan candidate in the eyes of the examination panel as well as your Sensei is influenced by observations not just of your general technical progress but also your attitude to training, your mat ettiquette, your character and behaviour at seminars and comps over the preceeding years of your journey.
 It's therfore very necessary and important to start building these important foundations and relationships as early as possible.

-Sincere gratitude to my family (who are tolerant of my obsessions), all juniors, youths and adult members of DTA, in particular Michael and Eoghan during the run-up.
-Finally special thanks to Keith and Pam Sensei for their individual personal instruction and mentoring all the way along; and especially for making me look good on grading day as dynamic ukes.
+Thanks to my family (who support me in my obsessions), all junior, youth and adult members of DTA, in particular Michael and Eoghan during the run-up.
+Finally special thanks to Keith and Pam Sensei for their individual personal instruction and mentoring all the way along; and their support on the day.